Speaker Guidelines: Business Process Management Conference Europe

 - Demonstrate real-world achievements, showing examples of BPM content if possible, and describing outcomes from applying it.

 - Push the envelope.
 Aim to stretch the audience with fresh insights and the benefit of your own experience.
-Or present a topic that would fully engage people at the CIO level.
+Or present a topic that would fully engage people at the CIO and CXO level.

 - Ensure that your presentation is really relevant to this conference.
 If your talk majors on a specialised topic, you should position it clearly in an overall BPM context.